phpdev-uk/configuration-management-ansible/workshop/notes.md

   become_user: root
 ```

-The first line is a comment, a concept which you will probably recognise from
+The first line is a comment, a concept which you may recognise from
 programming languages and shell scripts.
 Anything after the `#` symbol to the
 end of the line is ignored by Ansible, so you can add notes documenting parts
 of the playbook.
 Comments can be at the end of a line or a full line by